Monty Roberts answers reader questions in his weekly “Ask Monty” column. Early in summer 2015, a reader asked the question “Are We Too Old To Ride?”

 Get boots with a heel.
 You can probably cheap-out with work boots from Wal-Mart, but you’ll be happier in paddock boots.
 If you want to use boots you already own, don’t choose anything with an inner leg zipper.
 Take a look at these Custom Boots if you want to see more.

 Granted, nice paddock boots can be pricey, but if you keep them nice with leather wipes and regular conditioning, they can go more places than the barn.
+If you need help deciding on a conditioner, Leather Honey vs Lexol leather conditioner may assist you with your decision.
+You won’t have to condition them often either, it just depends on how often you’re wearing them.
+Every 8-12 weeks seems like a reasonable timeframe.
 I wear mine to writer’s conferences when I’m wearing slacks.
 They’re my go-to shoe for walking all day in New York when it’s not high summer.
 I also bleach the soles before I take them into society, in case you’re wondering if I’m leaving a trail of barn muck molecules in my wake.

 Breeches or jeans.
 Some barns are fine with either.
 Others, if you ride English, expect you to wear breeches, a challenge for us curvy ladies.
 Stickyseats pull on and stretch like leggings.
 Some barns scoff at Stickyseats as a cheat toward developing your seat.
 After you’ve been riding for a few months, you’ll know what that means.
 But, hey, you’re not training for the next Olympics or the Tevis Cup.
 I spend plenty of time working on my seat, thank you, even in Stickyseats.

 I have a dislike-hate relationship with half-chaps.
 Some barns suggest you wear half chaps.
 They do give you the lower leg control that tall boots do without the tall boots price.